 The most surreal of all is the path to a side room called the Underground Lunch Room

 It was built as a full cafeteria far underground, with the natural ceiling and wall of the cave surrounding it.

 After all, all those visitors deserved to eat well.

-In the 1970s, scientists discovered that food crumbs dropped by visitors, plus fumes released by cooking, were accumulating on the walls.
+In the 1970s, scientists discovered that food crumbs dropped by visitors,

 The breathtaking beauty of the Queen's Chamber